Best Butter Injection for Turkey

 Helpful Tools For This Butter Injection For Turkey

-Roasting Pan: When you’re cooking a 14lb+ turkey, you’re going to need a roasting pan.
+Roasting Pan: When you’re cooking a 14 lb+ turkey, you’ll need a roasting pan.
 I highly recommend getting one with a roasting rack insert.

-This means the heat in the oven can circulate around the entire bird for a more even cooking.
+This means the heat in the oven can circulate around the entire bird, resulting in more even cooking.
 It also means the turkey won’t stick to the bottom of the pan.
 Plus, it will be easier to transfer to a turkey platter.

 Meat Injector Syringe: You need a large kitchen syringe for the injection marinade.
 I found one at my local grocery store, so while they’re a little uncommon, they shouldn’t be too hard to find.